Human Factors and Usability Summary Report: Why You (& the FDA) Need a Good One

 7. Description and categorization of critical tasks

-8. Details of human factors validation testing
+8. Details of human factors summative testing

 You’ll notice that the report starts with the conclusion.
 Here, the FDA expects to see this exact statement: “[Device Name] has been found to be safe and effective for the intended users, uses, and use environments.”
 Like a defense attorney in a jury trial, your job is to use the rest of the report to present evidence that supports your claim and proves your case to the prosecutor, or in this case the FDA reviewer.

-A robust HFE validation report in most cases indicates a robust HFE program was followed.
+A robust HFE summary report in most cases indicates a robust HFE program was followed.
 A weak report will cast doubts about your entire HFE process and prompt the FDA reviewer to question everything.

 1) Begin writing the report early in product development, not at the end.

-It’s very typical for companies to call us a few weeks before their submission is due and request help in writing their HFE/UE validation report.
+It’s very typical for companies to call us a few weeks before their submission is due and request help in writing their HFE/UE summary report.
 Often we find that they are missing information or worse yet, failed to complete a required task.
 That’s certainly not a position anyone wants to be in on the eve of submitting an FDA filing.

-Starting earlier will help you avoid the burden of writing at the last minute while you’re trying to focus on wrapping up the validation testing.
+Starting earlier will help you avoid the burden of writing at the last minute while you’re trying to focus on wrapping up the summative testing.
 Use the report outline as a tool to identify gaps in your human factors plan early and as a compass to guide your team.